AI6-Bangalore-Chapter/2018-cycle-2/recap.md

 ##### Basically whaterever we heard about AI in the news is mostly deep learning.
 ------

-### Deep learning is a branch of machine learning which deals with algorithims called neural netwroks.
+### Deep learning is a branch of machine learning which deals with algorithims called neural networks.

-#### Neural netwroks is basically a function approximator.
+#### Neural networks is basically a function approximator.

 ![](https://cdn-images-1.medium.com/max/2000/1*bhFifratH9DjKqMBTeQG5A.gif)